 Now imagine the word “wrong.”
 Can you?

-Some of you may have imagined someone committing a robbery or murder or some other crime that our society has deemed “wrong,” but these are examples of morally reprehensible actions, not examples of what we mean by “wrong.”
+You may have imagined someone committing a robbery or murder or some other crime that our society has deemed “wrong,” but these are examples of morally reprehensible actions, not examples of what we mean by “wrong.”
 “Wrong” cannot be imagined like tree, lightning, sword, or rose can.

 There are plenty of words that are like this – they refer to inner human experiences.
 Words like justice, or beauty – all of these refer to abstractions or qualities related to human experience.
 They don’t have simple mental pictures like rose or sword.
 Or do they?